rggassner/gassnerZabbixScripts/canary/README.md

 Monitor when a file, or set of files, are accessed and upon detection execute several commands to help identify the source of the access.
+This script can be used to monitor decoy files, for cybersecurity reasons.

 This script should be run by cron every minute.